khasanshadiyarov/ABC/diagrams/research-promotion/research-promotion.md

     else (No)
     endif
 endwhile (No)
-:Promote the Outputs Online;
+:Promote the Outputs;
 note right
-    Research and its
+    Research outputs and
-    additional resources.
+    its additional resources.
 endnote
 repeat :Monitor the Outputs;
 backward:Adapt the Outputs;